Dionysus: Love affairs

 When Theseus abandoned Ariadne sleeping on Naxos, Dionysus found and married her.
-She bore him a son named Oenopion, but she committed suicide or was killed by Perseus.
+They had a son named Oenopion, but she committed suicide or was killed by Perseus.
 In some variants, Dionysus had her crown put into the heavens as the constellation Corona; in others, he descended into Hades to restore her to the gods on Olympus.
 Another account claims Dionysus ordered Theseus to abandon Ariadne on the island of Naxos, for Dionysus had seen her as Theseus carried her onto the ship and had decided to marry her.
 Psalacantha, a nymph, promised to help Dionysus court Ariadne in exchange for his sexual favours; but Dionysus refused, so Psalacantha advised Ariadne against going with him.
 For this Dionysus turned her into the plant with the same name.

-Dionysus fell in love with a nymph named Nicaea, in some versions by Eros' binding.
+Dionysus fell in love with a nymph named Nicaea, in some versions by Eros's binding.
 Nicaea however was a sworn virgin and scorned his attempts to court her.
-So one day, while she was away, he replaced the water in the spring she used to drink from with wine.
+So one day, while she was away, he replaced the water in the spring from which she used to drink with wine.
 Intoxicated, Nicaea passed out, and Dionysus raped her in her sleep.
-When she woke up and realized what had happened, she sought him out in order to harm him, but she never found him.
-She bore him Telete, Satyrus, and other sons.
+When she woke up and realised what had happened, she sought him out to harm him, but she never found him.
+She gave birth to his sons Telete, Satyrus, and others.
 Dionysus named the ancient city of Nicaea after her.

 In Nonnus's Dionysiaca, Eros made Dionysus fall in love with Aura, a virgin companion of Artemis, as part of a ploy to punish Aura for having insulted Artemis.
 Dionysus used the same trick as with Nicaea to get her fall asleep, tied her up, and then raped her.
 Aura tried to kill herself, with little success.
-When she gave birth to twins sons by Dionysus, Iacchus and another boy, she ate one twin before drowning herself in the Sangarius river.
+When she gave birth to twin sons by Dionysus, Iacchus and another boy, she ate one twin before drowning herself in the Sangarius river.

 Also in the Dionysiaca, Nonnus relates how Dionysus fell in love with a handsome satyr named Ampelos, who was killed by Selene due to him challenging her.
-On his death, Dionysus changed him into the first grape-vine.
+On his death, Dionysus changed him into the first grapevine.
+Elsewhere in the same epic, Dionysus arrives in Thrace to punish the impious king Sithon who slays all of his daughter Pallene's suitors; after a brief wrestling match with the princess herself, he defeats her, kills Sithon and beds the maiden.